Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Writer.md

 Having this outline gives the work integrity that the audience can appreciate.
 A book written in this style is intended to convey an entire body of knowledge about a complete subject.
-A logical consistency helps the reader to embrace the information that is presented.
+Logical consistency helps the reader to embrace the information that is presented.

 ## Small Works